 So, if your orchid plants get infested with mealybugs, this solution will help you “kill two flies with one slap”.
 After spraying the affected orchids, keep them away from other healthy orchids.

 Remove any dead leaves and get in around the roots.
 Keep monitoring the contaminated plants for the next few weeks to ensure the infestation is completely gone.

 Repot Your Orchid Plants

 One-eighth of an inch in size, fungus gnats have six legs, small oval shape, and tan to black abdomen.
-There are two reasons why these gnats hang around your orchid.
+There are three reasons why these gnats hang around your orchid.